 - Derag Livinghotel am Viktualienmarkt – located right in the heart of the city, in Viktualienmarkt, overlooking the beautiful busy market.
 Tip: if you get tired of German food, try the small Asian cuisine restaurant located next to the hotel, especially the Vietnamese soup and the coconut chicken curry.
 You won’t regret it!

 - Mercure Hotel München Altstadt – I usually choose to stay at one of the Mercure hotels when I travel for work but am also going for the options closer to the office.
-Since you want to be in the heart of town, this one hotel is a good choice, blending in the good services of a chain hotel with the great location, you will be only a few steps away from Marienplaz.
+Since you want to be in the heart of town, this one hotel is a good choice, blending in the good services of a chain hotel with a great location, you will be only a few steps away from Marienplatz.

 - Hôtel du Train – this small affordable hotel, very close to the Ubahn Sendlinger Tor stop, will have you located just a small walk away from the main city square and Christmas Market.
-You will have the chance to wander around the shops guiding you towards Marienplaz, admire the Sendlinger Tor and the beautiful buildings.
+You will have the chance to wander around the shops guiding you towards Marienplatz, admire the Sendlinger Tor and the beautiful buildings.

 - GHOTEL hotel & living München-City – not exactly in the heart of the city, but still very close by, in a great area if you’re visiting for Oktoberfest or the Christmas Market, 2 min away from the Ubahn, this hotel is located in Munich’s more hip area.
 Here is where you will find all sorts of cafes, restaurants, and bistros because here is where young people go out.

 Getting to Munich